 Dread-laced and hopeful, meticulous and ecstatic - the music of Chicago based Minor Moon dances with contradictions.
-Using a palette that leans heavily on folk rock and alt-country styles and instrumentation, bandleader and songwriter Sam Cantor wrestles together something altogether different, with songs that slip through the hold of well-worn definitions and expectations.
+Using a sound palette comprised of folk-rock melody, alt-country spaciousness, indie-rock angularity, psych freak-outs and Caledonia-soul mysticism, bandleader Sam Cantor wrestles together something altogether different.
+It’s a sonic concoction driven by thoughtful songwriting whose final form slips through the hold of well-worn definitions and expectations.